-I hereby make application for admission of my son or ward to Wentworth Military Academy for the entire session beginning September 15, 1931, and ending June 3, 1932, subject to provisions and regulations published in your current catalogue.
+I hereby make application for admission of my son or ward to Wentworth Military Academy for the entire session beginning September 13, 1932, and ending May 30, 1933, subject to provisions and regulations published in your current catalogue.
 I certify that he is of good character and that I know of no reason for his being refused admission.
 His ears, eyes, nose, throat, teeth, and heart have been examined and put in good condition, except as noted below.

 Date(Signed)

 Address: (Street and Number)

-(City)(S tate)
+(City)(State) ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

 Full name of son or ward:

 Date of birth:

-He is qualified to enter theyear o of schoolastic work in Junior College
+He is qualified to enter theyear of schoolastic work in Junior College

 School last attended

 Present condition of health:

-Height Weight
+HeightWeight

-(nas not) (If he has been vaccinated, give date) (If he has been inconlated, give data)
+He has not been vaccinated for smallpox(If he has been vi sccinated, give date)

+He { has not { been inoculated for typhoid

 Church membership

 If not a member, church preference

-References: Teacher Address
+References: Addres Addres

-Teacher Address
+Teacher Addres #

-Banker Addresa
+Banker Addres

 Special Instructions